Lionel Blatter

 Research

-Keywords: certified compiler, decompilation, semantics of probabilistic programs, iteraction trees, relational hoare logic, none-interference (constante time and speculative constante time).
+Keywords: certified compilation, semantics of probabilistic programs, relational hoare logic, none-interference (constante time and speculative constante time), cryptography.

 My research at the Application-oriented Formal Verification group can be resumed by the following items: